 The “Paid Partnership with” tag has recently been rolling out to more and more Instagram users, taking the place of the late #ad tags.

-	Many marketers considered this small detail being a big game changer.
+Many marketers considered this small detail is a big game-changer.
 Specifically for Influencer Generated Content (IGC) marketing.

 The Reason Behind Instagram Paid Partnerships…

 You may or may not be aware of the crises raised on celebrities just this April.
 Regardless, as social media influencers, these branded posts received a considerable amount of attention.

 To most viewers, the line between being an influencer and an advertiser can only be so thin to notice.
 Some were dubbed as “misleading” and “impostorous” for not identifying that these were paid products commissioned to be posted.

 These nonlabelled Instagram posts were always followed by consumer complaints.
 And their number one reason to file it?
 It’s breaching of consumer rights.

 Instagram has been completely quiet about the whole issue… until the Paid Partnership rolled out.